 The amount of protein you consume is fixed throughout the program.
 Now, your challenge is to adjust the other macronutrients, especially the fat.

-If you feel like you are gaining weights too quickly, trim back the amount of fat.
+If you feel like you are gaining weight too quickly, trim back the amount of fat.
 If you feel like you are losing weight too fast, increase the amount of fat.

 Fat is a great source of fuel and essential for the body and mind to be healthy.
 You need to make sure you supplement good fats into your diet.
 Fish oil, avocado, nuts, and any grass-fed animal products are great sources of good fat.